gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 ## Conclusion

-You now have an OpenStack client with working credentials, and can test the first commands.
+You now have an OpenStack client with working credentials, and can test the commands.

 To get an overview of all OpenStack commands, run the following command: